"Unabomber" Ted Kaczynski found dead in prison cell

 Theodore "Ted" Kaczynski, the man known as the "Unabomber" for a series of bombings targeting scientists, was found dead in his prison cell Saturday morning, a spokesperson for the federal Bureau of Prisons told CBS News.

-Kaczynski was 81 years old.
-He was found unresponsive in his cell around 8 a.m. at a federal prison in North Carolina, the spokesperson said.
+Kaczynski was found unresponsive in his prison cell around 8 a.m.
+Saturday morning, the spokesperson, Kristie Beshears, said.

 A cause of death was not immediately known.

-On Dec.
-14, 2021, Kaczynski was transferred from ADX Florence, a federal supermax prison in Colorado, to the U.S. Bureau of Prison's FMC Butner medical center in eastern North Carolina, a federal prison spokesperson said.
+At the time of his death, Kaczynski was being held at the U.S. Bureau of Prison's FMC Butner medical center in eastern North Carolina, where he had been transferred in Dec.
+2021.
 The reasons for his transfer were not made public.
+Previously, he was serving a life sentence at ADX Florence, a federal supermax prison in Colorado.

+Kaczynski terrorized the nation with a mail bombing campaign that ran from 1978 to 1995.
+He sent homemade bombs to victims, CBS San Francisco previously reported, cumulatively killing three people and injuring 24.

+The Harvard-trained mathematician and former UC Berkeley math professor targeted anyone having to do with the advancement of technology.

 for more features.